 Egypt by tour or not?

 Traveling in Egypt with a tour company is a great decision.
 Why?
 Getting from A to B isn’t that easy, and in Egypt, every little thing comes with a hassle.
 By joining a tour, you learn a lot about Egypt’s history, it makes traveling safer, and easier, and you will meet a lot of like-minded people.

 Best time to visit Egypt

 Travel to Egypt in their winter which runs from October until April.
 Temperatures will be much more comfortable but the attractions will be busier.
 Try to avoid December and January as these are known as the peak months.

 Egypt can be traveled on any kind of budget.
-Go on a low-budget by staying in hostels and travel by train and local buses.
+Go on a low budget by staying in hostels and traveling by train and local buses.
 Or choose for a little more comfort by joining a tour in Egypt.

 What to wear while traveling in Egypt?

 Egypt is a modern country where they wear modern clothes.
 As a woman, you don’t need need to cover your hair or ankles outside religious sites.
 It’s best to wear breathable fabrics such as cotton, linen, and silk.
 During the winter time, take a sweater and long jeans as the temperatures in the evening will drop.

 Entering Egypt requires a visa.
 A Visa on Arrival can be purchased for 25 USD at the airport in Cairo.
 Make sure to have the exact amount with you in US dollars.